Find a Part Now

 2019 facelift

-A facelift was introduced for the 2019 model year in the Chinese market, with the facelifted LaCrosse featuring a new 2.0-liter turbo engine to the powertrain options.
-The new 2.0-liter turbo engine is one of GM’s eighth-generation Ecotec engines and delivers a maximum output of 237 hp and 350 N-m (258 lb-ft) of torque.
-The 2019 LaCrosse is available with a nine-speed Hydra-Matic automatic transmission with an average fuel consumption of 6.9 liters per 100 kilometers (34 miles per gallon).
+A facelift was introduced for the 2019 model year in the Chinese market, with the facelifted LaCrosse featuring a new 2.0-litre turbo engine to the powertrain options.
+The new 2.0-litre turbo engine is one of GM's eighth-generation Ecotec engines and delivers a maximum output of 237 hp and 350 N-m (258 lb-ft) of torque.
+The 2019 LaCrosse was available with a nine-speed Hydra-Matic automatic transmission with an average fuel consumption of 6.9 litres per 100 kilometers (34 miles per gallon).
 Trim levels for the New LaCrosse model are known as the 652T Elite, 652T Luxury and 652T Distinguished.
-From 2021 onwards, the 552T trim level was available where a 1.5 litre turbocharged engine was also introduced as standard.
+From 2021 to 2023, the 552T trim level was available where a 1.5 litre turbocharged engine was also introduced as standard.

 Fourth generation (2023)